Home Chicago Bad Faith Insurance Attorney

 Another area where insurance issues might come up is when another party claims you caused them harm and owe them compensation.
 For example, another driver might blame you for a crash.
 When someone else files a claim with your insurer, this is a third-party claim.
 Your insurance company is responsible for defending you against this claim.

-Your insurer also is responsible for paying the third party’s claim if it’s a valid claim covered by your policy.
+Your insurer is also responsible for paying the third party’s claim if it’s a valid claim covered by your policy.
 Your insurer has a legal duty to try and resolve the claim with a fair settlement—though it isn’t necessarily required under the law to initiate settlement negotiations.
 The insurer’s duty to settle doesn’t come up until the third party makes a settlement demand that’s within the policy limit.
-Except, an insurer is required to start settlement negotiations if it’s likely that a court would find you liable and the amount of damages would greatly exceed the policy limits.
+Except that an insurer is required to start settlement negotiations if it’s likely that a court would find you liable and the amount of damages would greatly exceed the policy limits.

 Negotiations are often where problems arise.
-The third-party wants to recover as much as possible, while your insurer wants to pay out as little as possible.
+The third party wants to recover as much as possible, while your insurer wants to pay out as little as possible.
 But your insurer might take this desire too far and refuse to settle the case for a fair amount, especially when a fair sum is more than your policy limit.

 If your insurer doesn’t defend you against wrongful claims or settle valid claims, it puts you at risk for being sued directly by the injured party.
 Talk with a lawyer about what to do when your insurance company isn’t handling a third-party claim against you appropriately.
 You might have the right to file a lawsuit against your insurer.